Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 The species was first described in 1758 by Carl Linnaeus in his Systema Naturae.

-This water Kingfisher stands out for its size as well as its striking plumage; males are bright blue on top with white below and females have rusty brown backs and wings with a thick black breast band across their chest.
+This water Kingfisher stands out for its size and striking plumage; males are bright blue on top with white below, and females have rusty brown backs and wings with a thick black breast band across their chest.

 All in all, this is truly one remarkable bird that deserves our admiration.